p-adic L-functions for unitary groups: Local theory of ordinary forms

-whose composition with the pullback $res_3$ coincides with the operator $D^{hol}(\kap,\chi)$ upon pullback to functions on $G_4(\ad)$ and restriction to $G_3(\ad)$. \end{prop} \begin{proof} As mentioned above, parts (a) and (b) are in \cite{emeasurenondefinite}.
-The third part follows from Eischen's construction as well: it follows (by induction on the size of $\kap$) from the last part of Corollary \ref{pluridecomp} that the operator $D^{hol}(\kap,\chi)$ is obtained by pullback of the differential operator attached to a polynomial $P^{hol}(\kap,\chi) \in \otimes_\s \CP(n)_{\sigma}$.
+Finally, part (d) follows from Eischen's construction as well: it follows (by induction on the size of $\kap$) from the last part of Corollary \ref{pluridecomp} that the operator $D^{hol}(\kap,\chi)$ is obtained by pullback of the differential operator attached to a polynomial $P^{hol}(\kap,\chi) \in \otimes_\s \CP(n)_{\sigma}$.
 One lets $\theta^{hol}(\kap,\chi)$ be the differential operator on $p$-adic modular forms attached to the same polynomial. \end{proof}

-The following Corollary is the $p$-adic version of the last part of Corollary \ref{pluridecomp}.
+The following corollary is the $p$-adic version of the last part of Corollary \ref{pluridecomp}.

 \begin{cor} Under the hypotheses of the previous proposition, for all $\kap^{\dag} \leq \kap$ there are differential operators $\theta(\kap,\lambda): V_{\chi}(G_4,K^p,\CO) \rar V(G_4,K^p,\CO)$ such that